Phyllurus nepthys: Etymology

 The specific name, nepthys, refers to the ancient Egyptian goddess Nepthys.

-Geographic range
+Geographic distribution

-P. nephthys is found in the Clarke Range in mideastern Queensland, Australia.
+Phyllurus nepthys is found in the Clarke Range in mideastern Queensland, Australia.

+Habitat

+The preferred natural habitat of Phyllurus nepthys is forest.

 Description

-The underside of P. nepthys is cream-colored, and is heavily peppered with brown.
+Phyllurus nepthys is very spinose.
+The underside (venter) is cream-colored, and is heavily peppered with brown.
 In all other species of Phyllurus the underside is mottled or unmarked.
 Maximum snout-to-vent length (SVL) is 10.3 cm.